juanibiapina/resume/resume.md

 - Shipped a huge amount of features in very little time due to our experimental nature
 - Created a pipeline for building and deploying android and iOS apps to their respective stores, improving the testing and release cycles
-- Created a camera for Android that worked on more devices than the Whatsapp Camera at the time
+- Created a camera for Android that worked on the new screen sizes being released at the time.
 - Worked daily with unknown technologies and new challenges

 Technologies: